collebrusco/flgl/README.md

 On **MacOS**, you have the option to use the included `macos_Makefile` which was my previous Mac based build system.
 This can reduce some of the CMake clutter if you're mac only.

 For **Windows** users, CMake can build for the various Windows C++ compilers.
 My personally prefered method is to install the [winlibs MinGW clang compiler](https://winlibs.com/), [Git Bash](https://gitforwindows.org/), [Make for Windows](https://gnuwin32.sourceforge.net/packages/make.htm), and [CMake](https://cmake.org/).
 Then with Git Bash, run
 `cmake -G "MinGW Makefiles" .` to generate makefiles that you can use with Git Bash and Make for Windows.
-This is the method I've verified.
+This is the method I've verified, however note that CMake is able to build Visual Studio projects if you prefer to use that.

 If you're a **Linux** user, you probably know how to build this already.